MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-365-Rules-Governing-Applications-Operating-Authority/subpart-A-How-To-Apply-Operating-Authority/section-365.111.md

 ##### § 365.111 Appeals to rejections of the application. #####

-Link to an amendment published at 78 FR 52647, Aug.
-23, 2013.Link to a delay published at 80 FR 63702, Oct.
-21, 2015.Link to an amendment published at 80 FR 63705, Oct.
-21, 2015.Link to a delay published at 81 FR 49553, July 28, 2016.

 (a) An applicant has the right to appeal rejection of the application.
-The appeal must be filed at the FMCSA within 10 days of the date of the letter of rejection.
+The appeal must be filed at the FMCSA, Office of Registration and Safety Information, 1200 New Jersey Ave.
+SE., Washington, DC 20590, within 10 days of the date of the letter of rejection.

 (b) If the appeal is successful and the filing is found to be proper, the application shall be deemed to have been properly filed as of the decision date of the appeal.

+[59 FR 63728, Dec.
+9, 1994, as amended at 80 FR 63705, Oct.
+21, 2015]Effective Date Note:At 82 FR 5300, Jan.
+17, 2017, § 365.111 was suspended, effective Jan.
+14, 2017.